alexandra-zaharia/alexandra-zaharia.github.io/_posts/2020-12-04-getting-the-most-out-of-your-webcam-on-linux.md

 tags: [linux, webcam]
 ---

+**\[UPDATE February 26 2021: This webcam didn't fare so well after all.
+I switched to a [Logitech C920][np] after three months due to unacceptable random disconnects.\]**

 ![Chinese webcam on Amazon](/assets/img/posts/webcam.jpg){: width="400"}

 So...
-I bought a Chinese webcam.
+I bought a [Chinese webcam][].
 And it's not that bad, now that it works.
 See, the first time I plugged it in, `dmesg` wouldn't stop complaining:

 ```
 [65184.538621] usb 2-9.5: 3:1: cannot set freq 16000 to ep 0x83